aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/protect-or-encrypt-a-document/open-a-document-read-only/_index.md

----
+﻿---
 title: Open a Document Read-Only
-description: "Aspose.Words for Java allows you to make your document read-only so that the content can be copied or read, but not modified."
+description: "Aspose.Words for Java enables you to make your document read-only so that the content can be copied or read, but not modified."
 type: docs
 weight: 10
 url: /java/open-a-document-read-only/